Table of Contents

 - Some 700 teachers will be trained in the competency-based approach to technical and vocational training

 Progress on Aid Effectiveness

-- Improvements were made to the implementation of a major reform of human resources management in Moroccan communities, involving 50,000 public servants.
-These results are strengthening the capacity of elected officials and public servants.
-They also improve local governance in Morocco.
+- Supported a major reform of human resources management in Moroccan communities, involving 50,000 public servants and helped to improve local governance practices as a result

-- Helped seven rural communities and eight urban communities to create their own community development plans.
-The targeted communities are better able to promote and carry out a participatory, sustainable, and equitable local development process.
+- Helped seven rural communities and eight urban communities to create their own community development plans

 Children and youth

 - Trained more than 500 education managers from regional education and training academies in gender equality